How to Balance a Nursing Career, Kids, and Still Complete an Executive Program

 Choose the Right Degree for Your Goals

 There are so many different ways that your job as a nurse can take you.
-All roles that are well paid will typically require you to achieve an MSN if not more.
-You should always go through the effort of achieving your BSN so that you can keep your options open as you go.
-Kids can change your goals, but with a BSN, you can work on becoming a Nurse Practitioner or obtain a Nursing Specialty or even become an educator if that is what you want.
+All roles that are well paid will typically require you to achieve an MSN if not more, though you should always start by getting your BSN so that you can keep your options open as you go.
+Kids can change your goals, but with a BSN you then can then work towards becoming a Nurse Practitioner or obtain other certifications for a variety of nursing specialties or even become an educator if that is what you want.
+There are many ABSN programs out there, and once you have your degree in hand, you have options to customize your career as you need to, but every step you take beyond that needs to be right for your personal ambitions.
+If it isn’t, and you feel like it is a waste of time, then your personal life, professional life, and working life are going to suffer.

 With a BSN in hand, you have control to customize your career as you need to, but every step you take beyond that needs to be right for your personal ambitions.
 If it isn’t, and you feel like it is a waste of time, then your personal life, professional life, and working life are going to suffer.